TCHEOUValentine/vimrc/README.md

 ## Other cool things I use a lot when I code
 `s` in NerdTree, open the selected file in a new split

-`:vs` in Normal mode, open the current file in a new split (helpful when editing a long file)
+`r` in NerdTree, refresh the tree

+`g;` go to the last position where something has been edited

+`zz` in Normal mode, place the cursor at the middle of the screen

+`Ctrl+d` in Normal mode jump half a page down

+`Ctrl+u` in Normal mode, jummp half a page up

 `Ctrl+wr` in Normal mode, rotate the split rightward